Favoriting Techtonic with Mark Hurst: Playlist from May 22, 2023 Favoriting

 Mark Hurst's avatar View Mark Hurst's profile Favoriting

 Conversations with creators and thinkers who are charting the way forward in a tech-saturated society.
-Tech, community, video games, and whatever else is next.
+In our shift to a digital future, we need alternatives to Big Tech.
+Homepage: techtonic.fm

 WFMU LIVE Audio Streams (Get help): Pop-up | 128k AAC | 128k MP3 | 32k MP3